 If you are not up to whole roasted chicken, the glaze is also perfect for chicken wings, chicken drumsticks recipes, chicken thighs, baked chicken breast, salmon and more!

-The whole chicken is super easy to prepare but it will take some time to roast the chicken as most oven roasted whole chicken recipes, but it’s so worth it.
-I really hope you can try this pomegranate glazed roasted chicken.
+This pomegranate chicken is super easy to prepare but it will take some time to roast the chicken as most oven roasted whole chicken recipes, but it’s so worth it.
+I really hope you can try this pomegranate chicken.
 I’m pretty sure you’ll love it!
 If you liked this post make sure you subscribe so you won’t miss future recipes!

 If you make this pomegranate chicken, snap a photo and hashtag #whiskitrealgud on Instagram!!
 I would love to see it!

 Thanks again for reading and subscribe to Whisk It Real Gud to have each of my posts delivered straight to your e-mail box!

 If you are a food blogger, we would love for your to join our social networking group on Facebook.
 If you aren’t a food blogger, you can still join our recipe groups here and here.